 Under this scenario the total contributions are never projected to equal the Total Rate Cap and so at no time are temporary COLA reductions required.
 As such, in this scenario it is projected that 100% of the full COLA will be paid each year, the same as in the baseline scenario.
-Note that in this scenario, the assumed minimum contributions based on 100% of the normal cost result in higher contributions for FY 2027 through FY 2030 as well as the last year of the projection whereas in the baseline projection these minimums only came into effect during the last six years of the projection.
+Note that in this scenario, the assumed minimum contributions based on 100% of the normal cost result in higher contributions for FY 2028 through FY 2030 whereas in the baseline projection these minimums only came into effect for FY 2039 and FY 2045.